RUMMY 500 RULES

 SCORING

-The game ends when one player no longer has any cards in hand or the stock is dry and the current player does not wish to draw from the discard.
-Players then score points for the total of the cards they have melded while subtracting the value of the cards remaining in their hand.
-These scores are added to each player’s cumulative score.
-When the game ends you are not allowed to meld anymore.
+The game ends when one player no longer has any cards in hand, or the stock is dry, and the current player does not wish to draw from the discard.
+You then score points for the total of the cards you have melded while subtracting the value of the cards remaining in your hand.
+Add these scores to your cumulative score.
+When the game ends, you are not allowed to meld anymore.
 It is possible to have a negative score.

-Hands are continued to be played until at least one player reaches or exceeds 500 points.
+The gameplay continues until someone reaches 500 points.
 Highest score wins.
-In the event of a tie, another hand is dealt.
+In the event of a tie, deal another hand until there is a clear winner.

 VARIATIONS OF RUMMY 500 RULES

-• Gameplay without Jokers, Rummy was originally played without Jokers.
+• Gameplay without Jokers: Rummy 500 was originally played without Jokers.
+You can decide this before the game starts.

 • Draw and discard, ending the game, OR